w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 not transferrable, and locked in [staking](./learn-staking.md), [governance](./learn-polkadot-opengov.md) and [vesting](./learn-transactions.md#vested-transfers).

-Locks overlap (in both size and time), and the general rule is that:
+Locks overlap (in both amount and duration), and the general rule is that:

 - If you have multiple locks of different sizes, the biggest lock decides the total amount of locked tokens